Nuclear program of Iran: Arak

 Arak, about 250 km southwest of Tehran, is the site of Iran's IR-40 heavy water reactor and associated heavy water production plant.
 The 40 MW (thermal) reactor, still under construction, is designed to use natural uranium fuel and heavy water moderation, which would produce plutonium as a byproduct in the spent fuel.
 In its original configuration, the Arak reactor could have yielded enough plutonium for roughly 1–2 nuclear weapons per year if Iran built a reprocessing facility (which it does not have).
 Under the JCPOA, Iran agreed to halt work on Arak and redesign the reactor to a smaller, proliferation-resistant version.
 In January 2016, Iran removed and filled Arak's original reactor core with concrete, disabling it.
 As of mid-2025, Iran, with international input, has been modifying the reactor design to limit its plutonium output, and the reactor has not yet become operational.
 A heavy water production plant at the Arak site continues to operate (25 tons/year capacity), supplying heavy water for the reactor and medical research; Iran's heavy water stockpile is under IAEA monitoring per its safeguards commitments.
+In July 2025, the site was hit in an Israeli air strike which ensured that Arak could not again be usable for nuclear development.

 Isfahan Nuclear Technology Center

 Isfahan, located ~350 km south of Tehran, is another major hub of Iran's nuclear fuel cycle and research activities.
 The site hosts the Uranium Conversion Facility (UCF) where yellowcake (uranium ore concentrate) is converted into uranium hexafluoride (UF_{6}) gas – the feedstock for enrichment.
 The UCF at Isfahan has produced hundreds of tons of UF_{6} for Natanz and Fordow.
 Isfahan also houses a Fuel Fabrication Plant for producing nuclear fuel (e.g. fuel plates for the Tehran Research Reactor and prototype fuel for Arak).
 In addition, the Isfahan Nuclear Technology Center includes laboratories and several small research reactors, supplied by China, used for research and isotope production.
+The facility sustained significant damage, in two separate bombings which were carried out in June 2025, first carried out by Israel on 13 June 2025, which damaged or destroyed Isfahan's Uranium Conversion facility and also damaged both the Fuel Plate Fabrication Plant and a fourth critical building, and then by the United States on 22 June 2025.